plone/training/angular.rst

 Traversing
 ----------

-Traversing is a key feature when working with CMS.
+Traversing is a key feature when working with a CMS.
 Angular core, like the other major JS frameworks, uses routing.
-It works perfectly for applications, but it is not applicable for web sites (as the site structure is not predictable).
+Routing works perfectly for applications, but it is not suitable for web sites (as the site structure is not predictable).

-The Traversal service based on `Angular traversal <https://github.com/makinacorpus/angular-traversal>`_ replaces the default Angular routing.
+The Traversal service implemented by `Angular traversal <https://github.com/makinacorpus/angular-traversal>`_ replaces the default Angular routing.
 It uses the current location to determine the backend resource (the **context**) and the desired rendering (the **view**).

 The view is the last part of the current location and is prefixed by `@@`.
 If no view is specified, it defaults to `view`.